jonasbirkelof/docs/docs/tech/git-and-github/index.md

 	git branch feature
 	```

-1. Checkout the new branch
+1. Checkout the new branch.

 	```bash
 	git checkout feature
 	```

-1. Check that you have changed branch
+1. Check that you have changed branch.

 	```bash
 	git branch